 Appropriate testing environments without confounding factors are key to conduct successful experiments.
 Micro-gravity enables this kind of unique laboratory without the distortion scientists face on our planet Earth.
-This article shows how future-oriented experiments benefit from the conditions in complete weightlessness and describes how your own experiment can fly to the International space Station (ISS), powered by the Airbus Challenge of the INNOspace Masters ideas competition.
+This article shows how future-oriented experiments benefit from the conditions in complete weightlessness like on the International Space Station (ISS) and where you can experience new space ideas here on Earth on 5 June 2018: Register here.

 Three Smartphone-Sized Cell-Culture Experiments in Space

 On 15 December 2017, three cell-culture experiments by scientists at the Otto von Guericke University in Magdeburg and the University of Hohenheim, funded by the Space Administration of the German Aerospace Center (DLR), were launched into space on board the US Dragon CRS 13 capsule by a Falcon 9 rocket.
 The biological samples were installed in experiment containers with the size of a smartphone within the research facility of the Destiny module on the ISS.
 After returning to Earth in the Dragon capsule, they will be examined in the laboratory.

 - What happens to the immune system in space?

 - How do neurons adapt to microgravity?

 - How do changes in all cell proteins occur in weightlessness?